 The Gordon Library is a dynamic study and learning center on the WPI campus.
 Designed with the needs of our users in mind, the Gordon Library provides spaces, resources, and experiences to support their various academic pursuits.
+During the academic year, the total capacity of the building is 600; current library occupancy can be viewed online.

 - Wireless computer network access available in the building for personal laptops and those loaned from the IT Service Desk.
 Contact the IT Service desk to check one out or to set up your wireless access.